abacusmodeling/abacus-develop/docs/community/contribution_guide.md

 - **Iterate the pull request.**
 All pull requests need to be tested through CI before reviewing.
 A pull request might need to be iterated several times before accepted, so splitting a long PR into parts reduces reviewing difficulty for us.

+## Test Coverage

+The current test coverage of ABACUS is reported with 50.9% line coverage and 69.8% function coverage.
+Efforts to increase test coverage is appreciated.
+For more details, developers are referred to [Code Coverage Report](./test-coverage.md).